 Works in a variety of media will be on view, reflecting the myriad ways Levi’s has infused the culture of America, and has become shorthand for classic American style abroad.

-Cultural Currents readers may expect an exclusive interview with curator Heidi Rabben, soon.
+Cultural Currents readers may expect an exclusive interview with co-curator Heidi Rabben, soon.